AionSystem/TEXTILE-PILLING/docs/validation.md

 | Martindale method (abrasion cycles) | Not simulated — parameter-based prediction | ⚠️ Not applicable |
 | Visual rating vs. instrumental | Not applicable to simulation | ⚠️ Not applicable |

 **Note:** The simulator predicts pilling class based on input parameters, not by simulating the Martindale apparatus.
-This is consistent with the challenge requirement: *"estimates each parameter's relative influence and simulates changes per stage to predict the expected pilling class."*
+This is consistent with the goal of estimating pilling class from process parameters.

 ---